Welcome to Radon Helpdesk

 The topic of radon, which has received little attention so far, has been steadily gaining more attention in the media for some months now and is creating an awareness of the health risks of excessive radon exposure.
 However, especially the practical implementation still raises many questions.

-Buzzwords you've all heard before.
+You've probably heard buzzwords like radon activity concentration, radon exposure and radon-safe remediation.
 But how best approach the topic of radon to quickly get a reliable assessment of radon exposure in your home?
 Which measures are effective and what costs do you have to expect?

 We provide clarity and advice on all aspects of the radioactive noble gas radon.